toozej/wheresmyprompt/README.md

 - **Simplenote Integration**: Fetch prompts from your "LLM Prompts" note
 - **Local File Support**: Work with local markdown files
 - **Section Support**: Organize and search within prompt sections
+- **Section Auto-Detection**: If the `--section` flag is not provided, wheresmyprompt will automatically detect the primary programming language of your current directory and use it as the section
 - **Cross-platform Clipboard**: Automatic clipboard integration

 ## 🛠️ Prerequisites